Geology of Turkmenistan: Geologic history, stratigraphy and tectonics

-Mesozoic (251-66 million years ago)
+Mesozoic (251–66 million years ago)

 Sedimentary rocks formed during the Jurassic, Cretaceous and Cenozoic overlie the South Turan Platform.
 In the Murgab depression and Cis-Kopetdag, they reach up to eight to 10 kilometers thick, although average thickness is one to two kilometers.
 Turkmenistan has tectonically complex uplands, often separated by shallow deeps.

 Rhaetic and Liassic age Alpine cover rocks on the South Turan Platform lies unconformably atop folded basement rocks.
 These are mainly sand and clay layers deposited in a nearshore environment, often with coal layers.
 Late Jurassic deposits include a 60-meter clay and marl unit, an 800-meter carbonaceous unit and an upper 1.2-kilometer salt-bearing sequence.
 Jurassic sediments are up to three kilometers thick in the South Turkmenistan subsidence system.

-Cenozoic (66 million years ago-present)
+Cenozoic (66 million years ago–present)

-In the Paleocene and the Eocene, the North Mesotethys Ocean closed, forming the Shachrud-Nishapoor thrusted-folded arc and the Eastern Iran transverse folded system.
+In the Paleocene and the Eocene, the North Mesotethys Ocean closed, forming the Shachrud-Nishapoor thrust-folded arc and the Eastern Iran transverse folded system.
 This led to the incorporation of Turkmenistan, Iran and Afghanistan into the larger Eurasian Plate.
 As Gondwana moved northward and interacted with Eurasia in the Paleogene, subduction began south of the current Zagros Mountains in northern Iraq and Iran.
 As the North Mesotethys Ocean basin was subducted, it kicked off calc-alkaline volcanism in Iran in the Eocene.
 The Badkhys volcanic rocks and Great Balkhan bentonites on the Turan Plate in Turkmenistan are remnants of the inland extent of this subduction and volcanism.

 The collisions uplifted a large area across Eurasia as the Alpine-Asiatic mobile belt.
 Regionally, this uplift resulted in the Turkmen-Khorasan and Afghan-Tien Shan folded regions.
 The Southern Turkmen sutural zone, a linear area with wrench-dislocations is forming in the southwest along the Turkmen-Khorasan fold system.
 Throughout the Miocene deep troughs filled with molasse deposits two kilometers to as much as eight kilometers thick (in the case of the West Turkmenian Basin).
 During the Pliocene and Quaternary, the level of the Caspian Sea has varied widely.
 In fact the level of the Caspian basins dropped up to 500 meters.
 This has tended to deep paleo-valleys as downcutting took place.

 Turkmenistan is highly seismically active, especially around the Kopetdag-Balkhan deep fault zone.